pnp/PnP/README.md

 # Patterns and Practices #
 This is the main repository for the community driven [Office 365 Developer Patterns and Practices](http://aka.ms/OfficeDevPnP) (PnP) initiative.
+If you are looking for latest news around PnP or related topics, please have a look on our one pager at http://aka.ms/OfficeDevPnP.

 ![](http://i.imgur.com/l01hhvE.png)